 Netflix have since released more new images from the new episodes.
 One appears to show the first look of new character Max (Sadie Sink) – a Hawkins newcomer who becomes friends with the gang.

 The pictures also appear to show Will’s return to school, but he doesn’t look that happy to be there, does he?

-We also get our first appearance of Nancy and Steve looking fearful in the car.
+We also get our first appearance of Nancy and Jonathan looking fearful in the car.

 Another shot of the lads rocking the Ghostbusters outfits.